upperstream/playlist-manager/doc/plm-put-playlist.md

    - Filters out comments and empty lines
    - Normalizes path separators (backslashes to forward slashes)
 3. Is shared with other commands to ensure consistent playlist parsing

+#### Logger Module

+The command uses a dedicated `logger` module for handling verbose output and logging.
+This module:

+1. Provides a centralized `Logger` struct that encapsulates verbose output logic
+2. Offers methods for different types of logging:
+   - `log()`: Simple message logging
+   - `log_formatted()`: Template-based formatted logging
+   - `log_with_counters()`: Advanced logging with progress counters and file type formatting
+3. Eliminates code duplication by centralizing all verbose output formatting
+4. Is shared with other commands to ensure consistent logging behavior

 ### Architecture Improvements